 In setting salaries of the Named Executive Officers, the Committee reviewed automotive and general industry benchmark data for the CEO.
 For the other Named Executive Officers it consults with the CEO regarding individual performance.
 Based on the foregoing review, as well as consideration of individual performance, tenure and experience, the performance of the Corporation overall, any retention concerns, the individual's historical compensation and input from other Board members, the Committee sets the base salaries for the Named Executive Officers.
-The salaries that the Committee approved for the Named Executive Officers for 2014 are shown in the salary column of the Summary Compensation Table and have not changed from the prior year.
+The salaries that the Committee approved for the Named Executive Officers for 2015 are shown in the salary column of the Summary Compensation Table.
+In 2015 changes to the CEO and COO's base salaries were made to reflect the increased size and complexity of the business given the acquisition of ALC in March 2014.
+Increases to the base pay of the Large Mould Group VP and General Manager since 2013 reflect increasing responsibility for additional plant locations as incumbent management retired.